mikelevins/bard/0.4/doc/bard.md

 Bard types are made of three parts: **structures**, **protocols**, and **classes**.
 Every Bard type is an abstraction that consists of at least one protocol, zero or more classes, and zero or more structures.
 More commonly, a type is defined as a protocol plus several classes and several structures.

 A **protocol** is a set of related functions that define the behavior of one or more related types.
-For example, there is a `Number` protocol that defines a set of operations that on instances of `Number`, and there is a `List` protocol that defines a set of operations on instances of `List`.
+For example, there is a `Number` protocol that defines a set of operations on instances of `Number`, and there is a `List` protocol that defines a set of operations on instances of `List`.
 In most cases, a protocol's functions operate on and produce several related classes.

 A **class** is the name of an abstract type. `Number` and `List` are classes.
 It's important to understand that a Bard class is really *just* a name.
 A Bard class has no internal structure--just the name.
 That name can appear in function definitions, and it can be used to assert that one type is a subtype of another--for example, `Integer` is a subclass of `Number`, but that's all you can do with classes.